weiyithu/NerfingMVS/README.md

   conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 -c pytorch
   pip install -r requirements.txt
   ```
 - We use COLMAP to calculate poses and sparse depths.
 However, original COLMAP does not have fusion mask for each view.
 Thus, we add masks to COLMAP and denote it as a submodule.
-Please follow https://colmap.github.io/install.html to install COLMAP in `./colmap` folder.
+Please follow https://colmap.github.io/install.html to install COLMAP in `./colmap` folder (Note that do not cover colmap folder with the original version).

 ## Usage
 - Download 8 ScanNet scene data used in the paper here and put them under `./data` folder.
 We also upload final results and checkpoints of each scene here.